How To Read On A Computer Screen

 PDF Xchange Viewer is Windows compatible and is available for free here: http://pdf-xchange-viewer.en.softonic.com/

-I previously used the tool that automatically scrolls down the page at a slow speed.
-This seemed fantastic: ‘No more page turns,’ I thought, ‘I can read forever!’.
+I previously used a tool that automatically scrolls down the page at a slow speed.
+(Info available here.)
+Auto-scroll seemed fantastic: ‘No more page turns,’ I thought, ‘I can read forever!’.

-The reality: I could only read for half an hour before my eyes began to sting.
+The reality: I could only read for half an hour before my eyes began to burn.

-Rather than continuously scrolling, I now use the page down key; it means your eyes don’t have to continuously readjust to the moving text.
+Rather than continuously scrolling, use the page down key; it means your eyes don’t have to continuously readjust to the moving text.
 It should be right there on your keyboard and if it isn’t, learn the short cut.
 (It’s fn+down on my Mac.)